mentawaremedia/mentawaremedia.github.io/source/_posts/2015-02-28-pay-your-credit-cards-6-times-faster.markdown

 <br/>
 The above are the results of making minimum payments.
 It took 137 months or 11 years and 6 months to pay off all this debt.
 The $6,000 of debt we started with took a total of
-$9,702.84 in payments to eliminate; basically adding $3,702.84 of interest payments to
+$9,702.84 in payments to eliminate; basically adding $3,702.84 of interest payments to the
 $6,000 we initially had.
 That's a lot of money spent on interest.

 ##Better: Fixed payments.